Imperial Household Agency: Organization and functions

-The current Grand Steward is Yasuhiko Nishimura.
+The current Grand Steward is Buichiro Kuroda, following the retirement of his predecessor, Yasuhiko Nishimura, on December 24, 2025.

 The Agency's headquarters is located in the grounds of the Tokyo Imperial Palace.
 The Agency's duties and responsibilities encompass the daily activities of the Imperial household, such as state visits, organised events, preservation of traditional culture and administrative functions, amongst other responsibilities.
 The Agency is responsible for the various Imperial residences located throughout Japan, and organises guided tours for visitors to the Tokyo Imperial Palace, the Kyoto Imperial Palace, the Katsura Detached Palace, and other residences and locations falling under its remit.

 The Agency is responsible for the health, security and travel arrangements of the Imperial family, including maintaining the Imperial line.
 The Board of the Chamberlains, headed by the Grand Chamberlain, manages the daily life of the Emperor and the Empress, and is responsible for keeping the Privy Seal and State Seal of Japan.
 The Grand Master of the Crown Prince's Household helps manage the schedules, dining menus, and household maintenance of the Crown Prince and his family.